Key takeaways:

 Zepbound quickly grew in popularity after its FDA approval, resulting in a shortage.
 This shortage has been resolved.
 But between pharmacies not having it in stock and insurance plans not always covering it, you may still have difficulty getting Zepbound.
 Plus, there’s currently no available generic for Zepbound.
 This has many people looking at other options.

-But what’s available for chronic weight management?
+But what’s available for weight loss?
 Below, we’ll review five Zepbound alternatives your prescriber may discuss with you.

 Wegovy (semaglutide) is very similar to Zepbound.
-It’s also a once-weekly injection that can provide significant weight loss.
+It’s a once-weekly injection or once-daily oral tablet that can provide significant weight loss.
 But Wegovy only acts like one gut hormone: GLP-1.
 Zepbound is currently the only FDA-approved weight-loss medication that acts like both GLP-1 and GIP.

 Keep in mind that Wegovy isn’t approved for OSA.
 So if you’re using Zepbound to manage this condition, you may not be able to switch to Wegovy.

 Wegovy has a few notable differences from Zepbound.
-Beyond weight loss, it’s also approved to lower the risk of serious cardiovascular problems for adults considered to be overweight or obese and who also have heart disease.
-Zepbound’s cardiovascular benefits are still being studied.
+Beyond weight loss, the injections and pills are also approved to lower the risk of serious cardiovascular problems for adults considered to be overweight or obese and who also have heart disease.
+Zepbound isn’t approved for this use yet.
 If you also have heart disease, your prescriber may switch you to Wegovy for its added heart benefits.
 It may also be more likely to be covered by insurance for this reason.

-Wegovy also has the advantage of being approved for adults and adolescents ages 12 and older.
-Zepbound is still being studied for use in children, so it’s currently only approved for adults.
+Wegovy injections also have the advantage of being approved for weight loss in adults and adolescents ages 12 and older.
+The injections are also approved to treat adults with a type of fatty liver disease called metabolic dysfunction-associated steatohepatitis (MASH).
+Zepbound is still being studied for these groups of people.

 When prescribed for weight loss alone, Wegovy has similar insurance coverage issues as Zepbound.
 And because Wegovy is also a popular medication, pharmacies may not have it readily available either.
 So while this could be the most ideal Zepbound alternative for you, it may be difficult to fill a prescription for it.